Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which amenities increase rent the most in Mexico City?

-The top five amenities that increase rent the most in Mexico City are dedicated parking (one or two spots), 24/7 security or controlled building access, in-unit washer or laundry hookups, a private balcony or terrace, and an elevator with doorman service in mid-rise buildings.
+The five amenities that increase rent the most in Mexico City are 24/7 security, parking, elevator, balcony or terrace, and a modern furnished setup.

 In our property pack covering the real estate market in Mexico City, we cover what are the best investments a landlord can make.